The wonderful world of listening to the radio

 QSL Radio Vanuatu 9960 kHz

 An e-QSL card for Radio Vanuatu on 9960 kHz.
 In 2023 Radio Vanuatu started to issue e-QSLs.
 I tried to catch them on 7260 kHz but wasn’t successful.
-As Vanuatu would be a new EDXC country I decided to make an exception and tune in via a Kiwi SDR in Brisbane to get a QSL.
+As Vanuatu would be a new EDXC country I decided to make an exception and tune in via a Kiwi SDR in Brisbane to get a QSL in July 2023.

 This week Helmut Matt let me know that Radio Vanuatu could be received in decent quality on their new frequency of 9960 kHz around 0630 – 0700 h UTC.
 So I gave it a try and this time I was able to hear them with news, weather and a Lionel Richie song.
 Given local noise not easy, but definitely doable: SINPO 24222.
 Within a day I got the eQSL from Warren Robert, Manager of Technical Services.